Mahendranath Gupta: Sri Sri Ramakrishna Kathamrita

 In each of his Kathamrita entries, M records the date, time and place of the conversation.
 The title Kathamrita, literally "nectarine words" was inspired by verse 10.31.9 from the Vaishnava text, the Bhagavata Purana.
 Both Sri Ramakrishna's wife, Holy Mother Sarada Devi, and Swami Vivekananda later testified to Mahendranath's faithfulness to Sri Ramakrishna's words.
 The first four volumes were published in 1902, 1904, 1908 and 1910 respectively and the fifth volume in 1932, delayed because of M's health problems.
 The Kathamrita contains the conversations of Sri Ramakrishna from 19/26 February 1882 to 24 April 1886, during M's visits.
 The Kathamrita is regarded as a Bengali classic and revered among the followers as a sacred scripture.
-Famous translations of Kathamrita include works by Swami Nikhilananda(1942), and Dharma Pal Gupta.
+Its translations of Kathamrita include works by Swami Nikhilananda (1942), Swami Abhedananda, and Dharma Pal Gupta.

 Teacher to Paramahansa Yogananda

 Paramahansa Yogananda, a 20th-century philosopher and a yogi, was a student of Mahendranath Gupta.
 Mahendranath moved to 50 Amherst Street in Calcutta, where he ran a small boys' high school.
 It was also formerly Paramahansa Yogananda's family home—a site especially poignant to Yogananda because it was the site of his mother's death.
 In his Autobiography of a Yogi, Yogananda dedicated an entire chapter to describing his friendship with Mahendranath, whom he referred to as "Master Mahasaya," which was along spiritual rather than academic lines.
 Yogananda described Mahendranath as having a "silky white beard and large lustrous eyes" and described his personality thus:

 "His role in the world was humble, as befitted the greatest man of humility I ever knew.
 In this Amherst Street house, Master Mahasaya conducted a small high school for boys.
 No words of chastisement passed his lips; no rule and ferule maintained his discipline.
 Higher mathematics indeed were taught in these modest classrooms, and a chemistry of love absent from the textbooks.
 He spread his wisdom by spiritual contagion rather than impermeable precept.
 Consumed by an unsophisticated passion for the Divine Mother, the saint no more demanded the outward forms of respect than a child."

 Yogananda went on to describe several seemingly miraculous experiences with Mahendranath.
 Later, Yogananda said about him that "I would roll on the ground where he'd walked, so great was my love for him.
 I felt that even that ground had been sanctified."